-An MRI (Magnetic Resonance Imaging) scan is a non-invasive scan that helps doctors get a detailed view of the inside of your body.
+An MRI (Magnetic Resonance Imaging) scan is a safe, non-invasive imaging test that helps doctors obtain detailed images of the inside of your body.
+It is commonly used to examine organs, soft tissues, joints, and bones.

-During the scan, you’ll lie on a table that slides into a large, tube-shaped machine.
-The MRI uses strong magnets and radio waves to create clear images of your organs, tissues, and bones.
+During the scan, you will lie comfortably on a table that moves into a large, tunnel-shaped scanner.
+The MRI machine uses strong magnetic fields and radio waves to produce high-quality images, without the use of X-rays.

-In some cases, a contrast dye may be used to enhance the images.
-This dye is typically administered through a small cannula (a thin tube) inserted into your vein, usually in your arm.
+In some cases, a contrast dye may be used to to enhance the images.
+If required, the contrast is injected through a small cannula (thin tube) inserted into a vein, usually in your arm.
+The radiographer will explain this process to you before the scan.
 The contrast helps provide more detailed views of certain areas of your body.

-Before your MRI, you'll be asked a few important safety questions to ensure your well-being during the procedure.
-These questions may include:
+Your safety is our priority.
+Before your MRI, you will be asked a few important safety questions to ensure the procedure is suitable for you.
+These may include whether you:

-- Do you have any metal implants, pacemakers, or other medical devices?
+- Have any metal implants, pacemakers, intracranial vascular clips or other medical devices

-- Do you have any metal fragments in your body, such as from an injury or surgery?
+- Have any metal fragments in your body from previous injuries or surgery.

-It’s important to follow any specific instructions provided by your doctor or the MRI team to ensure the best results.
-If you have any of the above or any concerns before your appointment, please contact us.
+Please follow any instructions provided by your doctor or the MRI team to help ensure the best possible results.
+If you have any concerns or think any of the above may apply to you, we encourage you to contact us before your appointment.

 More information